svewap/nnrestapi/Documentation/About/Index.rst

    Many other solutions only offer one of the two: Either you have a great architecture with Routing, File-Abstraction and solid request-handling - but the moment you also need to have pages with editable content-elements, things tend to get extremely cumbersome.

-   Or you have content-based CMS (Joomla, WordPress) with an architecture that makes the integration of a Restful Api feel as if you were gluing a shelf to the wall because you're missing the right screws.
+   Or you have content-based CMS (Joomla, WordPress) with an architecture that makes the implementation feel as if you were gluing a shelf to the wall because you're missing the right screws.

    With TYPO3 and a Restful Api integrated directly in one and the same system, many things become possible that would require a lot